cambiatus/backend/.github/deep-dive.md

 > "An action is a unit of code to be executed inside a transaction.
 A transaction is a set of one or more actions which will execute or fail completely." [source](https://forum.ivanontech.com/t/reading-assignment-eos-basics/3085/6)

 ### Sending action
-Let's say we want to create a new community called `0,TST`.
+Let's say we want to create a new community identified by the symbol `0,TST`.
 In order to do so we need to do the following steps:

 1. Compose a transaction for the `create` community `action`
 2. Sign and send the transaction to the blockchain